AvtoVAZ: Re-nationalization

-On 16 May 2022, Renault said it had sold its controlling stake in AvtoVAZ to the Central Research and Development Automobile and Engine Institute (NAMI), a state-backed research center, for one rouble.
+On 16 May 2022, Renault said it had sold its controlling stake in AvtoVAZ to the Central Research and Development Automobile and Engine Institute (NAMI), a state-owned research center, for one rouble.
 The agreement has a buyback option for Renault within six years after the sale.

+In November 2022, the controlling shareholder of AvtoVAZ, NAMI, acquired Nissan's Saint Petersburg facilities (including its assembly plant) for a "symbolic price" with a six-year buyback option.
+In February 2023, NAMI sold 99% of them in turn to AvtoVAZ for €1.
+AvtoVAZ plans to use the plant to assemble C and D-segment vehicle kits from other manufacturers, under the Lada badging.

 Company structure

 Ownership

 After its re-establishment as a joint stock company in January 1993, the ownership structure of AvtoVAZ became opaque, with two different management groups controlling the majority of the shares, one led by company chairman Kadannikov, holding 33.2% through the AVVA company, while another group held 19.2% through the AFC company.
 AvtoVAZ, in turn, owned over 80% of AVVA, which was said to be under the influence of Boris Berezovsky.

 As of May 2022, AvtoVAZ's owner is Lada Auto Holding, which is a joint venture between two state enterprises, NAMI and Rostec.

 Subsidiaries and affiliates

 Various AvtoVAZ's subsidiaries and affiliates produce vehicles within Russia.
 The main plant is the one in Tolyatti, with three assembly lines, which assembled 312,000 cars in 2016.
 Lada West Togliatti is a car manufacturing plant within the Tolyatti complex, formerly owned by GM-AvtoVAZ.

 As of July 2021, its production has been halted.
 Lada Izhevsk, a company established in 1965 and that adopted its present name in 2017, has one assembly line and produced 96,000 cars in 2016.
 VIS-AVTO is a company established in 1991.
 It converts AvtoVAZ cars into commercial vehicles and produces Bronto-badged Nivas.
 It assembled 4,146 vehicles in 2015.
 Lada Sport is AvtoVAZ's motorsport and performance subsidiary which produced 3,153 cars in 2015.
+AvtoVAZ also controls Lada Saint Petersburg, the Saint Petersburg plant operated by Nissan until 2022.